weimeilin79/gs-redpanda-k8s/mm2-1-replication/step2.md

 **MirrorCheckpointConnector**  manages checkpoints, it periodically consumes from all internal MM2 topics on the target cluster and emits checkpoints to the an mm2-offset-checkpoints topic.
 These checkpoints are essential to translating offsets between source and target clusters, which is essential for failover.

-Move past the configuration page, and hit _Next_.
+Move past the configuration wizard page (Again, ignore the empty fields, we will overwrite it in the following step), and hit **Next**.
 In the _Connector Properties_ section, overwrite the existing content with the following:
 ```
 {
     "connector.class": "org.apache.kafka.connect.mirror.MirrorCheckpointConnector",